-For Malaysia’s super wealthy, the price tag for a lavish home goes beyond a multi-million Ringgit
+For Malaysia’s super-wealthy, the price tag for a lavish home goes beyond a multi-million Ringgit.

 Last year, we shared 2017’s 10 most expensive homes sold in Malaysia which only the wealthiest 1% of Malaysian households can afford them.
 It is unsurprising that these homes are owned by tycoons, mogul, and royals.
 Some of them are so expensive, they look no less than the palaces.
-From an indoor cinema to a rooftop deck and pool, the personal touches in some of these homes is everything you could ever wish for.
+From an indoor cinema to a rooftop deck and pool, the personal touches in some of these homes are everything you could ever wish for.

 We make a list of 10 most expensive homes in Malaysia for 2018 based on the review period from January 2018 to December 2018.
 The information is from the Valuation and Property Services Department (JPPH) that has been compiled by brickz.